 Preparation for lessons

 It is the responsibility of all students to come to lesson with their assignments prepared.
-Lack of preparation from a middle or high school student may result in being dismissed from the lesson.
-This dismissal constitutes your child’s lesson for the week.
+Lack of preparation may result in being dismissed from the lesson, which constitutes your child’s lesson for the week.

-Summer is most definitely the time to relax and unwind, but students should keep up with lessons and practicing to continue their well-earned progress.
-Students who wish to reserve a time slot for the Fall need to attend a minimum number of lessons over the summer, which will be announced in May.
+Summer is most definitely the time to relax and unwind, but students should also keep up with lessons and practicing to continue their well-earned progress.

 Students and families are expected to abide by the detailed policies regarding practice, lesson behavior, and to follow the studio schedule.